cephaske254/credential-app-py/README.md

 ## Installation / Setup instruction
 * Open Terminal {Ctrl+Alt+T}
+* cd into your preferred location.
+* Clone the repo $ git clone https://github.com/cephaske254/credential-app-py
 * cd credential-app-py
 * code . or atom . depending on the text editor of your choice.

 ## Technologies Used